 Launch: Short film for the visual London Fashion Week

-To mark the launch of the Capsule Collection, LN-CC produced a short film with poet, author, model and activist Kai-Isaiah Jamal.
-He has already worked with Vogue and is committed to equality and justice for marginalized groups.
-The film will be released as part of the visual London Fashion Week, which is taking place as a digital event due to the corona pandemic.
+To mark the launch of the capsule collection, LN-CC produced a short film featuring poet, author, model and activist Kai-Isaiah Jamal.
+The latter has previously worked with Vogue and is committed to equality as well as justice for marginalized groups.
+The film will be released as part of the visual London Fashion Week, which is being held as a digital event due to the Corona Pandemic.